aaddiiSrivastva/Competitive-Modeling/Genetic Disorder/Readme.txt

 This is a competitive question from hackerearth.
-My score was 9 at the time of solving.
+My rank was 9 at the time of solving.

 Problem
 A genetic disorder is a health condition that is usually caused by mutations in DNA or changes in the number or overall structure of chromosomes.
 Several types of commonly-known diseases are related to hereditary gene mutations.
 Genetic testing aids patients in making important decisions in the prevention, treatment, or early detection of hereditary disorders.